zachmccabe/zachmccabe.github.io/_briars/briars.md

 ## Researching the story

 To learn more about the ecosystem processes happening in front of me I like to use field guides, [iNaturalist,] and free publications from the Department of Agriculture's [Natural Resources Conservation Service.]
 Learning this stuff is important for land stewardship, obviously, and helps me to be a better observer in general.
 Studying a bit of natural history helps me to make better pictures, too -- it provides context for storytelling.
-I'm not an expert but what I learn improves my chances of being in the right place at the right time, too.
+What I learn improves my chances of being in the right place at the right time.
 For example:

 - Stay low and don't silhouette when photographing bees, climbing snakes, wasps and other creatures that are preyed on by birds.
 - Move softly and deliberately.
 This is critical when working around things that might bite, kick, or shove back.

-- To the best of my judgement, I prioritize welfare of the places, plants and animals I'm photographing.
+To the best of my judgement, I prioritize welfare of the places, plants and animals I'm photographing.
 [This PDF] from the International League of Conservation Photographers is a good way into the topic.

 [iNaturalist,]: https://www.inaturalist.org/